MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 The first element has an index of zero and the following elements are indexed consecutively by the positive integers, so that a string_view of length *n* has an *n*th element indexed by the number *n -* 1. **at** throws an exception for invalid indices, unlike [operator\[\]](#op_at).

 In general, we recommend that **at** for sequences such as `std::vector` and string_view should never be used.
 An invalid index passed to a sequence is a logic error that should be discovered and fixed during development.
-If a program isn't absolutely certain that its indices are valid, it should test them, not call at() and rely on exceptions to defend against careless programming.
+If a program isn't certain that its indices are valid, it should test them, not call at() and rely on exceptions to defend against careless programming.

 See [basic_string_view::operator\[\]](#op_at) for more information.